Alarplasty Surgical Procedure in Bangkok, Thailand

 Preparation for Alarplasty

-In preparation for the surgery, a patient may be asked to:
+In preparation for the surgery, most alarplasty patients are asked to:

 - Stop smoking or drinking alcohol at least two weeks before and after the surgery